The Proposition (2005 film): Plot

-Riding in search of Arthur, Charlie comes to the charred remains of the Hopkins home, a family that was murdered and the wife raped by the Burns gang.
-Along the way, he encounters an inebriated old man named Jellon Lamb (John Hurt) in a cantina where the owner has been speared to death.
-Charlie realizes that Lamb is a bounty hunter in pursuit of the Burns brothers and knocks him out.
-Later on, Charlie awakes and is speared in the chest by a group of Aboriginal men standing over him.
-Just before passing out, he witnesses the man who speared him get his head blown off by an unseen assailant.
+Riding in search of Arthur, Charlie encounters an inebriated old man named Jellon Lamb in a cantina where the owner has been speared to death.
+Charlie realizes Lamb is a bounty hunter pursuing the Burns brothers and knocks him out.
+Later, Charlie awakes and is speared in the chest by a group of Aboriginal men.
+Before passing out, he sees the man who speared him get shot in the head.

+In town, word has spread of Stanley's proposition and Martha begins to notice people treating her differently, raising her suspicions.

-In town, Eden Fletcher (David Wenham), who hired Stanley to "clean up" the area, orders that Mikey be given one hundred lashes as punishment for the rape and murder of the Hopkins family.
-Stanley is aghast at this, not only because he believes Mikey is not responsible for his actions and the flogging will kill him, but also because it will break his deal with Charlie and bring the Burns gang's revenge upon him and his wife.
-Stanley sends Sergeant Lawrence away with tracker Jacko (David Gulpilil) and other men to "investigate" the reported slaying of Dan O'Riley (the dead man in the cantina) by a group of Aboriginal people.
+Eden Fletcher, who hired Stanley to "clean up" the area, comes into town and orders that Mikey be given one hundred lashes as punishment for the rape and murder of the Hopkins family.
+Stanley is aghast at this, as he believes Mikey is not responsible for his actions and the flogging will kill him, and because it will break his deal with Charlie and bring the Burns gang's revenge upon him and his wife.
+Martha, listening in on their conversation, learns the truth of her friend's rape and murder.
+Stanley realises Lawrence's disloyalty and sends him and a group of his men away to hunt the Aboriginals responsible for the death of the cantina owner.

 Charlie wakes up in his brother Arthur's camp, located in caves among desolate mountains.
-Arthur's gang consists of Samuel Stoat (Tom Budge), a woman named Queenie (Leah Purcell) who tends to Charlie's wound, and an Aboriginal man called Two-Bob (Tom E. Lewis).
-Arthur apparently sits alone for long periods of time in a catatonic, alienated, psychopathic state; appearing psychologically dead or dormant.
-As he recovers from his wounds, Arthur slowly is activated and Charlie is given several opportunities to kill his brother, but does not.
-He lies and tells Arthur that Mikey is not with him because he has met a woman.
+Arthur's gang consists of Samuel Stoat, a woman named Queenie who tends to Charlie's wound, and an Aboriginal man called Two-Bob.
+As he recovers, Charlie has several opportunities to kill his brother but does not.
+He lies to Arthur that Mikey is not with him because he has met a woman.

-Captain Stanley attempts to defend Mikey at gunpoint from the bloodthirsty townspeople, but is overruled once Martha arrives, insisting on revenge for her dead friends.
+On the day of Mikey's flogging, Captain Stanley attempts to defend him at gunpoint from the bloodthirsty townspeople but is overruled once Martha arrives and insists on revenge for her dead friend.
 Mikey is flogged and fatally wounded.
-The townspeople grow tired and eventually disturbed at the excessive display, Martha faints, and Stanley flings the bloody whip at Fletcher, who fires him.
+The townspeople grow tired at the excessive display, Martha faints, and Stanley flings the bloody whip at Fletcher, who fires him.
 Back at the abandoned cantina, Sergeant Lawrence and his men have found and massacred a group of Aboriginal people.
-Arthur and Two-Bob find Lawrence's group while they sleep.
-Arthur’s psychopathy is now fully triggered, revealing himself to be a cunning murderer, and he kills Jacko.
-Before Arthur kills Lawrence, he tells Arthur that Charlie has been sent to kill him.
-Arthur doesn’t care and proceeds to stomp Lawrence to death with his boot.
+Arthur and Two-Bob find Lawrence's group while they sleep and kill Jacko and Sergeant Lawrence.
+Before Arthur stomps Lawrence to death, Lawrence tells Arthur that Charlie has been sent to kill him.